Zhuofeng-Li/Zhuofeng-Li.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, my name is Zhuofeng Li, a third-year student from Shanghai University.

 I am a self-motivated student who is excited about doing research on Graph.
-My research interests broadly lie in machine learning and data mining, specifically,  graph representation learning, knowledge representation learning and reasoning, meta-learning etc.
+My research interests broadly lie in machine learning and data mining, specifically,  graph representation learning, knowledge representation learning and reasoning, meta-learning, etc.

 I'm also open to other topics.
 Please contact me if you'd like to chat!
 {style="text-align: justify;"}